duckythescientist/duckythescientist.github.io/_posts/2018-05-21-SmoothLife.md

 ---
 layout: post
 title: SmoothLife in Python with Numpy
-tags: python life gol conway numpy
+tags: python life gol conway numpy smoothlife
 ---

 "Generalization of Conway's "Game of Life" to a continuous domain - SmoothLife".
 Written in Python using `numpy` and explained (hopefully) without too much fancy math.